Strong-Towns-Halifax/webSTH/content/contact.md

 +++

 ## By email
-We will get back to you as soon as possible, do note however that we are a vonlonteer run organization.
+We will get back to you as soon as possible, do note however that we are a volunteer run organization.
 - [strongtownshalifax@gmail.com](mailto:strongtownshalifax@gmail.com)

 ## Social Media